Prof Neil Walsh FACSM (Director)

 Gavin completed his PhD at Bangor University in 2005 in psychomotor behavior.
 Specifically, how movements are planned and controlled with and without the availability of vision.
 Following completion of his PhD Gavin spent two years as a Postdoctoral researcher within the Motor and Behavioral Science Research Group at the University of Leeds.
 Whilst there, he produced research into the mechanisms of control and disorders of co-ordination in conditions such as hemiplegic cerebral palsy and developmental coordination disorder.
 Recently, Gavin received funding from the European Social Fund to conduct further research into enhancing the motor skills of individuals with learning disabilities.
 In addition to the above, his research interests focus on skill acquisition and the attainment of expertise.
 Specifically, developing training to help performers succeed in stressful and anxious environments, investigating ‘what’ are the most efficacious training techniques for different extreme environments and, how movement control is effected during and as a result of exposure to different environments (i.e. hypoxic, sleep deprivation).
 He is a keen sports man and is passionate about applying the research within the field of Motor Control and Learning to help individuals and teams accelerate towards the attainment of expertise.

-Present PhD Students
+Present PhD Researchers

 - Matthew Rogan.
 Cerebral physiology.
 Supervised by Paul Mullins, Jamie Macdonald and Sam Oliver